-Teenagers are full of zest and passion.
-With proper guidance, they can channelize their energy in doing things that will benefit them in more ways than one.
-Teenagers need the motivation to rise from the couch and indulge in an activity that will stimulate their brain cells and pump in the much-needed fervor of doing something productive.
-As a parent, you need to ensure that your child does not waste time in front of the television or computer and does things that will shape their personality and help them succeed later in life.
+As teenagers are full of energy and passion, proper guidance can allow them to channel their energy into doing things that will benefit them in more ways than one.
+They only motivation is to get up from the couch and indulge in productive activities for teenagers that will stimulate their brains enough to pump in the much-needed fervor of doing something beneficial and fun.
+Ensure that your teen does not waste too much time with gadgets.
+Instead, focus on things that will shape their personality and help them succeed later in life.